Acquit: Absolve a person legally from an accusation of criminal guilt

 Collective incapacitation: Incarceration of large groups of individuals to remove their ability to commit crimes (in society) for a set amount of time in the future

-Commissioned law enforcement employees: An employee that has been through police training is certified as a police officer and has arresting powers in the state
+Commissioned law enforcement employees: An employee who has been through police training is certified as a police officer and has arresting powers in the state

 Community era: Police and communities began to work together